Prospect Generator with Joint Venture Opportunities

 Mt.
 Polly Boundary Zone Royalty (Imperial Metals)

-- 90% interest in $2.50/tonne milled from portion of Boundary Zone (Mt.
+- Ninety percent interest in $2.50 per tonne milled from portion of Boundary zone (Mt.
 Polley Mine, Imperial Metals)

-- 4000 sq. km covering Proterozoic greenstone belt
+- 4,000 square kilometers covering Proterozoic greenstone belt

 - Belt scale sediment hosted copper target and stratabound zinc

-Advanced Royalty payments – Tam/Misty Cu Au Property, BC (Teck)
+Advanced Royalty payments – Tam/Misty Copper-Gold Property, British Columbia (Teck)

-- advanced royalty payments of $25,000/year from Teck- exploration stage
+- advanced royalty payments of $25,000 per year from Teck- exploration stage

 Robert Cameron has over 30 years of international experience in the mining industry, including positions as President and CEO of Valley High Ventures and Bearing Resources Ltd. as well as Vice-President and Manager of exploration for Phelps Dodge Corporation of Canada Limited (a then subsidiary of Freeport McMoRan Copper and Gold Inc.).